f5devcentral/f5-agility-labs-adc/docs/class9/module2_middle/lab/data_plane_tls_and_cipher_hardening.rst

 This mechanism is a critical Middle Layer cryptographic control.

 Executive Summary
 -----------------

-Applications must enforce modern TLS versions and strong ciphers.
+Applications must enforce modern TLS versions and strong cipher suites.
-Legacy protocols and weak cryptographic algorithms must be disabled unless explicitly required and risk-approved.
+Legacy protocols and weak cryptographic algorithms must be disabled unless explicitly required and formally risk-approved.

-Hardening must be validated using deterministic handshake testing, not configuration inspection alone.
+Hardening must be validated using deterministic handshake testing — not configuration inspection alone.

 Threat Scenario
 ---------------